 This lists the fees that LAFCO charges to offset the costs of processing applications.

-Indemnification PDF or Word Format
+Indemnification PDF Format

 For applications that LAFCO approves, LAFCO requires the proponent of the application to indemnify LAFCO against future litigation costs.
 This must occur in order for LAFCO’s approval to become effective.